Player Status & Contracts

 News : Get Ready - New Player Payment Rules in 2020/21

 |Scottish Rugby’s player payment rules will be changing for next season.
 In particular all clubs below the Premiership should note that from Season 2020/21:|

 In view of the above SDR 4.1 is being revised.
-The updated Regulation will be posted on the Scottish Rugby website and made generally available in early 2020.
+An updated draft of the Regulation has been posted on the Consultation section of the Scottish Rugby website here.

 For further information on the above please contact Scottish Rugby’s Head of Regulation, Graham Ireland ([email protected], 0131 346 5004).

 The World Rugby Regulation

 Whilst for the majority rugby remains a leisure activity, subject to any local rules, the game is “open” and players may be paid to play rugby union.
 World Rugby operates an enhanced regulatory regime with respect to those players who receive payment to play, details of which are set out in WR Regulation 4 Player Status, Player Contracts and Player Movement.
 Scottish Rugby is obliged to comply with this WR Regulation.